Child sexuality: Childcare

 In childcare settings outside the home there is difficulty in determining what behavior is normal and what may be indicative of child sexual abuse (CSA).
 In 2018 an extensive study of Danish childcare institutions (which had, in the prior century, been tolerant of child nudity and playing doctor) found that contemporary policy had become restrictive as the result of childcare workers being charged with CSA.
 However, while CSA does occur, the response may be due to "moral panic" that is out of proportion with its actual frequency and over-reaction may have unintended consequences.
 Strict policies are being implemented not to protect children from a rare threat, but to protect workers from the accusation of CSA.
 The policies have created a split between childcare workers who continue to believe that behaviors involving nudity are a normal part of child development and those that advocate that children be closely supervised to prohibit such behavior.

-Between puberty and adulthood
+Puberty

+Research

+Studies on children's sexual behaviors are scarce.
+Empirical knowledge about child sexual behavior is not usually gathered by direct interviews of children, partly due to ethical consideration.
+Information about child sexual behavior is gathered by observing children being treated for problematic behavior, such as use of force in sex play, often using anatomically correct dolls; Recollections by adults and observation by caregivers.

+Most published sexual research material emanates from the Western world.

+Early 20th century

+Until Sigmund Freud published his Three Essays on the Theory of Sexuality in 1905, children were often regarded as asexual, having no sexuality until later development.
+Freud was one of the first researchers to seriously study child sexuality, and his acknowledgment of its existence was a significant change.

+Aside from Freud, the modern shift from childhood sexuality being understood as a pathological concept to a normal part of child behavior was also influenced by Albert Moll, Carl Jung, William Stern and Charlotte Bühler.
+Although Freud is usually regarded as the central figure in the "discovery of childhood sexuality", his work was influenced by an already existing discussion around this topic that started in the second half of the 19th century.